c-sanders/BoostAndQtThreads/README.md

 + The configure script.

 This packge should be configured using the `configure` script that comes with it.
-One of the many configuration tasks that this `configure` script performs, is to check for a valid installation of version 5 of the Qt library.
-It accomplishes this task by invoking an GNU Autoconf macro called `AX_HAVE_QT`.
+One of the many configuration tasks that this script performs, is to check for a valid installation of version 5 of the Qt library.
+It accomplishes this task by invoking a GNU Autoconf macro called `AX_HAVE_QT`.
 When invoked, this macro will search for an instance of the Qt make command line utility called `qmake`.
 Usually, this utility is installed within the `bin` sub-directory of the directory in which the Qt library is installed.